banfstory/Vue-Forum-Frontend/README.md

 # Vue-Forum-Frontend
+The Single Page Application (SPA) website allows users to create their own forums which gives a place for other users to create post

 For this website, it is required that two local servers are running at the same time, one will be used for the Restful Flask API and the other will be used for Vue frontend.